top of page

 Subsidiaries are subject to withholding taxes; however, there is no withholding tax on the remittance of after-tax profits by a branch to its foreign head office.
 The withholding tax on dividends paid to foreign shareholders is 20% if no tax treaties.

-Value-added tax(VAT/Sales Tax):
+Value-added tax(VAT/Sales Tax)

 Non-resident shareholders